cetra3/etherpad-alfresco/README.md

 * Update your `share-config-custom.xml` to include two new endpoints, `etherpad` and `etherpad-api`.  `etherpad` is for end users and `etherpad-api` is only for Share to update content from Alfresco and setup pads.

-* Update your `share-config-custom.xml` to disable CSRF actions for the etherpad endpoint.
-Copy the entries in `share-security-config.xml` and prepend the example below.
+* Update your `share-config-custom.xml` to disable CSRF actions for the etherpad endpoint, see **CSRF Instructions** below

 * Restart Alfresco Share